zdnemz/zdnemz/README.md

 ## 💬 Quote of the Day

 <!-- QUOTEOTD:START -->
-> "The more we value things, the less we value ourselves.  "
+> "Rather than waste time and energy worrying, use that time and energy to constructively deal with whatever is causing the worry."
 >
-> — Bruce Lee
+> — Celestine Chua
 <!-- QUOTEOTD:END -->

 ## 📬 Get in Touch